William Hedges (colonial administrator): Return to England

-On 21 December 1683 the EIC court issued a formal revocation of Hedges' commission, which reached him on 17 July 1684.
+On 21 December 1683, the EIC court issued a formal revocation of Hedges' commission, which reached him on 17 July 1684.
 He accordingly left Hoogly, embarked on 30 December, visited Persia on his way, and landed at Dover on 4 April 1687.
-On 6 March 1688, he was knighted by James II, and became a member of the Mercers' Company.
+On 6 March 1688, he was knighted by James II, and became a member of The Mercers' Company.

 On 26 May 1690, he, together with Thomas Cook, was put forward by the church party as a candidate for the shrievalty of the City of London, but neither won.
 In June 1693 he was chosen sheriff along with Alderman Thomas Abney.
 A month later he was elected alderman for Portsoken ward.
-In 1694 he was chosen one of the twenty-four directors of the 'New Bank' (Bank of England), and four or five years later resumed to a certain extent his connection with the East India Company.
+In 1694 he was chosen as one of the twenty-four directors of the 'New Bank' (Bank of England), and four or five years later resumed to a certain extent his connection with the East India Company.

-In 1698, the old company formed a 'grand committee' of twenty-six gentlemen associated with the twenty-six of their court to deal with certain resolutions hostile to their interests which had been passed by the commons on 24 May.
-A similar committee was again formed in January 1699, and of this last Hedges and Sir John Letheuillier were members.
-The two were deputed on 17 January in that year to open negotiations for coalition with the new company.
+In 1698, the old company formed a 'grand committee' of twenty-six gentlemen associated with the twenty-six of their court to deal with certain resolutions hostile to their interests that had been passed by the Commons on 24 May.
+A similar committee was again formed in January 1699, and of this last, Hedges and Sir John Letheuillier were members.
+The two were deputed on 17 January of that year to open negotiations for a coalition with the new company.
 In 1700 Hedges was a candidate for the mayoralty, but was not successful.

-He died in London on 5 August 1701, and was buried, as directed in his will, with his first wife at Stratton St Margaret on the 15th.
+He died in London on 5 August 1701, and was buried, as directed in his will, with his first wife at Stratton St Margaret, Wiltshire, on the 15th.
+Their tomb can be seen in St Margaret's churchyard.

 Personal life

 He was twice married.
-His first wife, Susanna, eldest daughter of Nicholas Vanacker of Erith, Kent, died in childbirth at Hoogly on 6 July 1683, leaving two sons, William and Robert, and a daughter Susanna.
+His first wife, Susanna, eldest daughter of Nicholas Vanacker of Erith, Kent, died in childbirth at Hoogly on 6 July 1683, leaving two sons, William and Robert, and a daughter, Susanna.
 He married as his second wife, on 21 July 1687, Anne, widow of Colonel John Searle of Finchley, and by her had two sons, John and Charles.

-In 1693, Hedges bought land to the value of £200 in Stratton St Margaret, and settled it for an augmentation of the vicarage and better maintenance of the vicar and vicars' widows for ever.
+In 1693, Hedges bought land to the value of £200 in Stratton St Margaret in Wiltshire, and settled it for an augmentation of the vicarage and better maintenance of the vicar and vicars' widows forever.
 He also directed that a sermon on charity should be preached annually by the vicar 'the next Sunday to the sixth of July,' the day of his first wife's death.
 The sermon is suspended, though the endowment continues.